curityio/mcp-authorization-secured-api/README.md

 The example includes the following components:

 * Example MCP client
-* Stocks API that simulates an existing API
+* Stocks API that simulates an existing APIf
 * MCP server that proxies requests to the API
 * Authorization server (the Curity Identity Server) that issues access tokens
 * API gateway that exposes public endpoints and includes a phantom token plugin (see [the phantom token approach](https://curity.io/resources/learn/phantom-token-pattern/))